 We maintain regular contact with the management companies of all investments on the Super 60 recommended list, to ensure that each selection continues to be managed in line with our expectations.
-In particular a detailed fund questionnaire is completed each year for each Super 60 investment, covering all the key areas of our due diligence process and based on information sourced directly from the management company concerned.
+A detailed fund questionnaire is completed each year for each Super 60 investment, covering all the key areas of our due diligence process and based on information sourced directly from the management company concerned.

 The Super 60 list is monitored continuously for ‘red flag’ events.
 Examples of such events include, but are not limited to, fund manager moves, soft closures or a major re-rating from external or internal sources.
+Breaching a holding limit (as described in the previous paragraph) also constitutes a red flag event.
 Investments which have experienced a red flag event are automatically placed under formal review.

 In addition, the Selection Committee meets monthly to monitor the performance of the Super 60, based on quartile rankings over multiple periods.
-Inevitably, Investments have periods of out and under performance, but this approach aims to identify those that are struggling for fundamental reasons rather than temporary tactical reasons.
-Key risk indicators such as volatility and Sharpe Ratio are also monitored, to help us identify any funds whose risk-adjusted returns have been deteriorating.
+Inevitably, investments have periods of out- and under-performance, but this approach aims to identify those that are struggling for fundamental reasons rather than temporary tactical reasons.
+We also monitor key risk indicators such as volatility and Sharpe Ratio, to help us identify any funds whose risk-adjusted returns have been deteriorating.
 Passive options have their tracking error and performance reviewed to ensure they are still meeting their index objectives.
-Investment trusts trading at a high discount or premium to net asset value will also be highlighted.
+We also highlight investment trusts trading at a high discount or premium to net asset value.

-Any Super 60 investments identified as a possible concern as a result of this monthly performance review will become subject to enhanced monitoring.
+Any Super 60 investments identified as a possible concern because of this monthly performance review will become subject to enhanced monitoring.
 If the situation does not improve such that we begin to suspect an underlying problem with the investment, it is then placed under formal review.

-Where a investment is removed from the Super 60 list, we will usually seek to replace it with a new option in the same asset group, unless we believe that there is still a sufficient choice for investors within that asset group.
+Where we remove an investment from the Super 60 list, we will usually seek to replace it with a new option in the same asset group, unless we believe that there is still enough choice for investors within that asset group.
 The shortlist of 260 investments mentioned above acts as a 'substitute bench' for the Super 60, ensuring that replacements can be made promptly.

 On a quarterly basis, the Selection Committee undertakes a full review to discuss all investments on the list and to consider if any changes should be made.
 We also look at potential alternatives and market events that might make changes appropriate.
 Any recommendation for change is then discussed, agreed and ratified by the Investment Committee.

 Any changes that are made will be listed on the site, along with a rationale for the change.
-A quarterly update of the list will be part of our regular editorial features, which will also include a list of all changes made during the quarter.
+A quarterly update of the list is part of our regular editorial features, which also includes a list of all changes made during the quarter.

 Once a year we repeat the entire selection process described above, beginning with a refresh of the entire universe of tradeable investment options and then working through the subsequent five steps that result in a final set of 60 rated investments.
 This ‘clean sheet’ approach ensures that we consider any new fund offerings and significant market events so that our list remains fresh.
 The danger with simply maintaining rated lists and not ever adopting a full review of the universe is that you might keep less attractive investments on the list for longer and miss good new opportunities.

-Please note that in spite of these measures to replace and refresh we do not anticipate a high rate of turnover, with the majority of funds expected to retain their Super 60 rating over several years.
+Despite these measures to replace and refresh we do not anticipate a high rate of turnover, with most funds expected to retain their Super 60 rating over several years.
 This is consistent with our aim of selecting investments that should be suitable for long term investment purposes.

 Are these recommendations?